-MOSAIC BELLE PLAINE The company’s Belle Plaine solution mine east of Moose Jaw has approximately 300 employees; roughly 60 per cent live in Moose Jaw.
-Mosaic’s operational capacity has increased from 9.3 to 10.7 million tonnes per year in the year-over-year comparison, although Mosaic President and CEO Jim Prokopanko said “these strong potash sales volumes were more than offset by lower realized prices”.
+MOSAIC BELLE PLAINE The company’s Belle Plaine solution mine east of Moose Jaw has approximately 300 employees with roughly 60 per cent live in Moose Jaw.
+Mosaic’s operational capacity has increased from 9.3 to over 10.7 million tonnes per year, offset by lower prices”.

 CANADIAN SALT COMPANY LTD. The parent company is K+S operating the Belle Plaine plant, one of the largest producers of commercial and industrial salt in the North America.
 The company is primarily focused on the production of agriculture salt in the form of salt blocks for livestock, food grade salt, industrial salt for de-icing roads, and salt for water softeners.
 The Windsor Salt name is the company brand name for salt product sold in Canada.